theolivenbaum/resin/README.md

 - adding support for your favorite type of document format
 - serialization of documents/vectors/graphs

-Resin solves the problems of data queryability by providing an infrastructure for writing data, building spaces and representing them as graphs.
+Resin solves the problems of data queryability by providing an infrastructure for writing data, building spaces and representing them as graphs and by providing a query language that works over any model.

-Resin also solves the problem of querying over data using natural language.
+Resin also solves the issues that arise when you fancy querying over your data using natural language.
 You provide the model.
 Resin provides the queryability.

 Resin is open-source and MIT-licensed.